fe-data/fe-docs/docs/usage/events.rst

 **ReCaptcha**
    Protect your order page against spam with `Google ReCaptcha <https://developers.google.com/recaptcha/>`_.
 Make sure you have set the keys in the `Settings <../getting-started/settings.html#recaptcha-settings>`_. *Fast Events* only supports ReCaptcha v2.
 **Confirmation emails**
-   Use this only with RSVP eventsor events with free tickets.
+   Use this only with RSVP events or events with free tickets.
 The user must confirm via a link in an email whether he is present.
    The process flow is:

    #.
 User makes a booking on booking page